AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Note**
 >
 > Regexp-type rules target both name and value of the parameter.
-In order to minimize the chance of mistakes, it is safer to start every regexp with `/^` unless you specifically target parameter values.
+To minimize mistakes, it is safer to start every regexp with `/^` unless you specifically target parameter values.

 > We will try to detect and ignore unescaped `$` automatically using a simple rule of thumb:
 > It is not an options delimiter if all three are true: